esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 The bit decoder
 ---------------

-If the raw decoder cannot handle your format, PIL also provides a special “bit” decoder that can be used to read various packed formats into a floating point image memory.
+If the raw decoder cannot handle your format, PIL2 also provides a special “bit” decoder that can be used to read various packed formats into a floating point image memory.